MicrosoftDocs/fabric-docs/docs/admin/feature-usage-adoption.md

 * Condensing the zoom slider on a date trend visual to a single day displays a misleading time range, as activities are aggregated by day and not by time.

-* Using the *next level in the hierarchy* option on the *Most active Capacities* visual doesn't update the dynamic title.
+* Using the *next level in the hierarchy* option on the *Most active Capacities* visual doesn't update the dynamic visual title.

 * Items with the same name, or those deleted and recreated with the same name, may reflect as one item in certain visuals.
 To count the total number of unique items, use item IDs or the *Total items* measure.